gregaspan/Observa/README.md

 ### 🔍 Testing

-For testing, we used manual tests, performed continuously after each added functionality.
+For testing, we used manual tests 🧪, performed continuously after each added functionality.
 This way, we addressed errors promptly and avoided major shortcomings that could have become difficult to manage over time.

 ## 3. Use of the Application